 However I don’t think it had ever really been like this before where the hero had done something so terrible to the villain.
 Something that like I said in any other version would actually be the heroes main motivation against their worst enemy.
 It helped to make Callisto and Xena more than just another cliched hero and archenemy feud.

 Its very rare to have the hero be unable to justify themselves to the villain.
 When Callisto tells Xena she made her she is 100 percent right.
-And when Callisto says that Xena is a hypocrite for putting Callisto in prison for crimes whilst she walks free she is also 100 percent right.

 Why should Xena be allowed to go free?
 Justice doesn’t work where you get to decide how you have paid your debts.
 Xena thinks she is paying them by walking the countryside with her sidekick who thinks the world of her becoming a celebrated hero and doing good things to ease her conscience.
-But understandably the people she wronged and the people whose families she butchered are not going to see that as her paying her dues.
+Understandably the people she wronged and the people whose families she butchered are not going to see that as her paying her dues.

 Both Xena’s ruthlessness and her compassion ironically will cause more innocent deaths.

-However at the same time whilst the audience is invited to feel sorrow for Callisto, the episode suggests that perhaps Callisto’s dark nature does not stem entirely from Xena’s actions.
+Still whilst the audience is invited to feel sorrow for Callisto, the episode suggests that perhaps Callisto’s dark nature does not stem entirely from Xena’s actions.

 In this same episode we are introduced to the character of “Joxer the Mighty” played by Ted Raimi.
 Joxer is a hopeless wanna be warrior who thinks that he wants to join Callisto’s army, but when given the chance to actually murder a defenceless Gabrielle.
 He refuses and would rather die than take another life.